Yemen Arab Republic: The coup d'etat and a civil war

 The Yemeni kingdom's lack of modernity and development led to revolutionary and anti-monarchist ideas in various layers of society.
 The army also fell victim to dissent.
 It had many anti-monarchist soldiers and officers with Republican and Nasserist views.
 In 1962, at least four plots against the king were planned in Yemen, two of which were prepared by military commanders.
 In December 1961, the Organization of Free Officers (similar to the Nasserist "Free Officers Movement" in Egypt) was created in the Yemeni Kingdom, the purpose of which was to coordinate an anti-monarchist coup.

 Abdullah al-Sallal, one of the main organizers of the coup (in military uniform), 1962.

 But King Ahmad died suddenly, throwing the plotters into disarray.
 His son Muhammad al-Badr was crowned in his place on September 19.
 Badr promised to modernize Yemen so that it could "catch up with the caravan of world progress."
 We will probably never know whether he had any intention of implementing the promised reforms in the long term, because the military revolutionaries quickly switched its plot from the king to his son.
-Just a week after Badr's coronation, a coup took place in Sana'a on September 26: Group of the Nasserist officers, called itself a Revolutionary Command Council, overthrew the Yemeni monarchy, and King Badr and his accomplices fled.
+Just a week after Badr's coronation, a coup took place in Sana'a on September 26 in which a group of Nasserist officers called the Revolutionary Command Council overthrew the Yemeni monarchy.
+King Badr and his accomplices fled.
 The new government declared the birth of the "Free Yemeni Republic", abolished slavery, a curfew was imposed and the Yemeni military police was formed.
 The coup in the north almost coincided (and inspired) with the beginning of the uprising and emergency in the south (in Aden).
 The first country to recognize the republic was the USSR.
 Two days after the coup, Abdullah al-Sallal, one of the main organizers of the coup and the first president of the newborn republic, said: "The corrupt monarchy which ruled for a thousand years was a disgrace to the Arab nation and to all humanity.
 Anyone who tries to restore it is an enemy of God and man!".